 MYTH #1: You cannot travel to a place where there is no halal food

-If that was the case then Muslims would be stuck only in Muslim majority countries (and miss out on awesome coffee experience in London!)!
-In reality you can find halal food everywhere since every corner of the earth has at least one Muslim living there.
+If that was the case then Muslims would be stuck only in Muslim majority countries (and miss out on the awesome coffee experience in London!).
+In reality, you can find halal food everywhere since every corner of the earth has at least one Muslim living there.
 However, even if there is no halal in the country, in terms of food, Muslims can still eat fish and vegetarian food.
-I know it’s not first choice for many meat-loving Muslims but it’s possible, trust me.
+I know it’s not the first choice for many meat-loving Muslims but it’s possible, trust me.
 You can also prepare halal and ready to eat instant food for travel.

 Why, why, what a ridiculous statement.
-However, over the years there’s a positive development in the Muslim travel.
+However, over the years there’s a positive development in Muslim travel.
 We can now see the rise of Muslim friendly resorts with female beach facilities or pools so they can be more comfortable and enjoy swimming.
-I also love putting together my own hijab free holidays with my girlfriends where I can swim and sun bathe to my heart’s desire.
-We have awesome swim suits too!
+I also love putting together my own hijab free holidays with my girlfriends where I can swim and sunbathe to my heart’s desire.
+We have awesome swimsuits too!

 In Islam, it is said that you should not travel without a male guardian.
 Considering that it was so dangerous back in the day to travel, I understand the context.
 Nonetheless, times have changed and today it is pretty safe to travel alone, go to work and visit relatives.
 Or you can read more about travelling solo as a Muslim on our previous post!

 In light of the growing Islamophobia and anti-bigotry around the world, I know many Muslims are apprehensive of travelling because of how they will be welcomed or perceived in the country of their destination.
 In true fact, Muslims are not ‘aggressive’ or ‘violent’ as we’ve been portrayed as in the mass media.
 We are just like the rest of the human population.
 We are taught to be humble, modest, kind towards others by our own Prophet Muhammad.